Code-Institute-Submissions/F1-weather-tracker/testing/TESTING.md

 Large screen sizes:

-1. When the visitor enters the website, they will immediately see a time schedule of the currently selected event on the right of the page.
+1. When the visitor enters the website, they will immediately see a time schedule of the currently selected event on the right of the page. ([see screenshot](testing-img/desktop-schedule.png))

 Smaller screen sizes:

-1. When the visitor enters the website, they will see a button dashboard with a button labeled 'Schedule'.
+1. When the visitor enters the website, they will see a button dashboard with a button labeled 'Schedule'. ([see screenshot](testing-img/mobile-schedule1.png))
-2. After clicking on this button the time schedule of the currently selected event will be displayed.
+2. After clicking on this button the time schedule of the currently selected event will be displayed. ([see screenshot](testing-img/mobile-schedule2.png))

 ---